 We recommend that you request removal of shared M+Box accounts when they are no longer needed.
 This ensures proper use of a limited resource and removes data that is no longer relevant and should no longer be accessed.

 Send a request to the ITS Service Center with the name of the account to be removed.
 If there is also a shared M+Google account associated with the MCommunity group, indicate whether the associated shared M+Google account should also be removed.
 The request for removal will be verified via email to the co-owners of the shared account root folders.

 For best organization and control of the students' activity in your class, create sub-folders for each student in your shared class account folder and invite individual students to their sub-folder.
 In this way, you can arrange the folders in a hierarchy to meet your needs.

 You can set notifications on the account (or on individual folders) to be alerted when there is activity.
 Keep in mind that notifications are sent to the shared M+Google account.
 Set forwarding on the shared M+Google email to send them to your own email.
 Or, you can turn off all notifications and use the Updates link on the M+Box web interface.
 You can also check to see who has accessed a file with the file Access Stats.

-Files create by students count against the shared account quota, not the student's personal quota.
+Files create by students count against the shared account quota, not the student's individual quota.
 All folders shared with the students appear at the top level of their M+Box folder list.

 You have options.